List of alien races in DC Comics: Bgztlians

-The Bgztlians are humans who share the same metahuman talent, the ability to become intangible.
-Bgztl is an ancient colony of Earth.
+The Bgztlians are humans from the colony Bgztl who possess the metahuman ability of intangibility.
 Phantom Girl of the Legion of Super-Heroes is their representative.

 Blight

-The Blight are a cybernetic race whose bodies are composed of rotting flesh from Legion of Super-Heroes.
+The Blight are a cybernetic race whose bodies are composed of rotting flesh and villains of the Legion of Super-Heroes.
+Their leader is Atrophos, chief scientist and engineer vowed to hunt down M'onel for immortality, but were stopped by the Legion.

 Bloodline Parasites

-The eight Bloodline Parasites were extraterrestrial lifeforms capable of accidentally activating the human metagene during the act of feeding on human spinal fluid.
+The eight Bloodline Parasites were extraterrestrial lifeforms capable of accidentally activating the human metagene while feeding on human spinal fluid.
 All Parasites had dense exoskeletons and were incredibly strong, they all had the ability to duplicate human form.

 Braalians

-The Braalians are humans who share the same metahuman talent, the ability to manipulate local electromagnetic fields.
-They reside on the ancient Earth colony of Braal.
+The Braalians are humans from the colony Braal who possess the metahuman ability to manipulate electromagnetic fields.
 Cosmic Boy and Magno of the Legion of Super-Heroes are their representatives.

 Brain-Parasites of Planet X

 The Brain-Parasites of Planet X hail from Planet X and use powerful Knowledge-Extractors to steal knowledge from other races.